Back to Blogs

 With our hands-on experience in helping businesses with payroll compliance and tax reporting, here are the key guidelines for using W-9 and W-2 forms correctly to avoid IRS penalties.

-• Issue a W-2 if you pay an employee $600 or more in wages during the year, or if you withhold any taxes from their pay.
+• You pay them $600 or more in wages during the year or

 How do W‑9 and W‑2 forms impact tax filing and payment?[toc=Tax Filing Details]

 Understanding how W-9 and W-2 forms impact tax filing and payment is crucial for ensuring correct tax withholding and minimizing errors.
-These forms play a key role in managing self-employment tax, income tax reporting, and taxable income.
+These forms play a key role in managing self-employment tax, income tax reporting, and taxable income, helping businesses avoid IRS notices for discrepancies or delays in tax filings.

 With our experience in helping businesses with payroll compliance and tax reporting, here's how W-9 and W-2 forms affect tax filing, payment of own tax payments, and reporting requirements during tax time, helping you avoid errors and penalties from the previous tax year.